SignTools/SignTools/INSTALL.md

 But in all cases, you first need a builder.

+For a video tutorial, [click here](https://www.youtube.com/watch?v=Tcco-bES1-M).
+Note that you still need this written guide - use the video as an addition, but not substitution for the instructions below.

 ## 1. Builder

 You can create a builder in one of two ways: